-- · Secretaries of Departments - other heads of Public Service agencies who are Public Service employees - other Public Service employees employed in the 2 most senior executive bands (i.e. bands 3 and 4) - other government sector senior executives employed in the 2 most senior executive bands determined under the senior executive bands determination for: - o the NSW Health Service - the NSW Police Force - o the Transport Service of New South Wales.
+- Secretaries of Departments - other heads of Public Service agencies who are Public Service employees - other Public Service employees employed in the 2 most senior executive bands (i.e. bands 3 and 4, including any intra-bands) - other government sector senior executives employed in the 2 most senior executive bands determined under the senior executive bands determination for: - \circ $\;$ the NSW Health Service - o the NSW Police Force - o the Transport Service of New South Wales.